Madeleine Pierard

-Madeleine Pierard is a New Zealand lyric soprano opera singer and teacher.
+Madeleine Sophie Clare Pierard is a New Zealand lyric soprano opera singer and teacher.
 She holds the Dame Malvina Major Chair in Opera at the University of Waikato.

 Early life and education

 Pierard grew up in Napier.
 She was diagnosed with Non-Hodgkin lymphoma at the age of six, and spent two years in hospital.
 She enrolled in a biomedical degree, but soon found she preferred studying music, having studied piano.
 She started singing lessons whilst studying composition with Jack Body.
 Pierard sang in the New Zealand Youth Choir, The Tudor Consort and Voices New Zealand chamber choir.

 Pierard earned a Bachelor of Music with Honours in performance and composition from Victoria University of Wellington, and a Master of music from the Royal College of Music in London, where she studied with Lillian Watson.

 Opera career

 International performances include Richard Strauss's Four Last Songs with the English National Ballet at Sadler's Wells, Meleagro in Atalanta in the London Handel Festival, Justice in The First Commandment with the Classical Opera Company, Das erste Blumenmädchen in Parsifal, Marzelline in Fidelio, with the Auckland Philharmonia and New Zealand Opera, and Musetta in La Boheme with Longborough Festival Opera.
 Pierard sang Sandman in Hänsel und Gretel, High Priestess in Aida and Noémie in Cendrillon, all with The Royal Opera.
-She has appeared with Kiri Te Kanawa and Jonathan Lemalu, and performed a number of oratorios, including Carmina Burana, Mozart's Requiem and Haydn's Nelson Mass as St Martin-in-the-Fields under Ivor Setterfield, Verdi's Requiem with the Cleveland Philharmonic Orchestra, Haydn's The Creation in the King's Lynn Festival and Vaughan William's Dona Nobis Pacem and Karl Jenkins' The Armed Man at The Royal Festival Hall.
+She has appeared with Kiri Te Kanawa and Jonathan Lemalu, and performed a number of oratorios, including Carmina Burana, Mozart's Requiem and Haydn's Nelson Mass as St Martin-in-the-Fields under Ivor Setterfield, Verdi's Requiem with the Cleveland Philharmonic Orchestra, Haydn's The Creation in the King's Lynn Festival and Vaughan Williams' Dona Nobis Pacem and Karl Jenkins' The Armed Man at The Royal Festival Hall.

 New Zealand performances include the female lead in Purcell's Dido and Aeneas with the Christchurch Symphony Orchestra in 2023, and Brahms' Lieder with Michael Houstoun in the Hawke’s Bay Festival.